libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/aggregator_factory.md

 ## Resource `AggregatorFactory`

 Creates new aggregators.
 Used to control the numbers of aggregators in the system and who can create them.
-At the moment, only Aptos Framework (0x1) account can.
+At the moment, only Libra2 Framework (0x1) account can.